Use the dart compile

 - No cross-compilation support (issue 28617)

-- The compiler supports creating machine code only for the operating system it’s running on.
-You need to run the compiler three times—on macOS, Windows, and Linux—to create executables for all three operating systems.
-A workaround is to use a CI (continuous integration) provider that supports all three operating systems.
+- The compiler can create machine code only for the operating system on which you're compiling.
+To create executables for macOS, Windows, and Linux, you need to run the compiler three times.
+You can also use a continuous integration (CI) provider that supports all three operating systems.

 - No support for